haideralp/Containerisation/README.md

   4. Data recovery and strategy required > this is needed in case docker container goes down.
 Solutions are in place but not very scalable and are not automated.

 ### Docker Setup & Installation

-- Use the (link inserted), installe `exe ` file and run it.
+- Use the (link inserted), downloadd and run  `exe ` file.
 - Ensure on windows WSL2 latest update is configured from power shell as per guide above.
 - Setup Docker Account.
 - Restart maybe required few times.

 ## Docker Best Practices: